C Program For Strong Number

 C Program For Strong Number 1

-This program for a strong number allows the user to enter any positive integer.
+This C program for a strong number allows the user to enter any positive integer.
 It will assign it to a Number variable.

 Next, we assign the original value to the Temp variable.
 It will help us to preserve our original value while we do all the manipulation on the Temp variable.

 Below C Programming While loop will make sure that the given number is greater than 0, the statements inside the While Loop will split the numbers and find the factorial of individual digits inside the given number.
-If you don’t understand the logic, Please refer C Program to Count Digits article.
+If you don’t understand the logic, Please refer to the C Program to Count Digits article.

-User Entered value of this example : Number = 145 and Sum = 0
+User Entered value of this example: Number = 145 and Sum = 0

 Temp = Number